Triton Senior High School: Arts and organizations

+Triton High School offers a variety of clubs and organizations.

 The Triton High School band is an outstanding program.
 On average there are 80 high school students who participate in band.
 There are 15 instruments that are routinely played in this band.
 There are two different level bands for the high school students: symphonic band and concert band.
 Triton also has a jazz band and a pep band.

 Triton High School choir excels under the direction of Mr. Craig Anderson.
 Former faculty at Claremont High School, Craig is a founding faculty member of Triton.
 He and his students have won many state awards and are continually invited to choral contests throughout the region.

 Triton Theater was established by Mr. John Schreiber in 1990 and is held in high regard by the Triton community (and beyond).
 Mr. Schreiber is well known for his one-act plays (several state honors) and spring musicals, in which many Triton students were eager to participate.
 John's daughter, Anne (Wotherspoon), continues the tradition as an English teacher and theater director at Triton.
 Since 1993, Triton's one-act has been named a "starring production" multiple years in the conference's annual one-act festival, has advanced to section finals in the Minnesota State High School League's one-act competition, and has performed in the state festival twice.
 A modern theater / Performing Arts Center was added to Triton High School in 2014.
 Many advocate for the theater to be named for the Schreiber family and their contributions, "The Schreiber Theater."